-As mentioned above, gene expressions of IgM H- and L-chains are mainly and indirectly regulated by HDAC2 through control of gene expressions of several transcription factors, especially Pax5 [64, 92-95].
+As mentioned above, gene expressions of IgM H- and L-chains are mainly and indirectly regulated by HDAC2 through the control of gene expressions of several transcription factors, especially Pax5 [64, 92-95].
 We performed time-course studies on some characteristics of Pax5(-) mutant cells at the early (~8 days), middle (~13 days) and later (~20 days) cultivation stages [92, 93], which were relatively shorter intervals than those adopted for HDAC2(-/-) mutant cells [92, 95].
-2D-PAGE revealed that IgM H- and L-chains are drastically and considerably increased at the early stage, and thereafter dramatically decreased during cultivation and at the later stage reach almost the same levels as in DT40 cells (our unpublished data).
+2D-PAGE revealed that IgM H- and L-chains are drastically and considerably increased at the early stage, and thereafter dramatically decreased during cultivation and at the later stage reached almost the same levels as in DT40 cells (our unpublished data).
 Western blotting using the above-mentioned IgM L-chain antibody showed that IgM H-chain and L-chain (detected as two bands) are dramatically and considerably elevated at the early stage, and thereafter gradually decreased through the middle to later stages to almost the same levels as in DT40 cells (Fig. 5).
-Furthermore, electron microscopy revealed that dense cytoplasmic fractions probably due to artificially accumulated IgM H- and L-chains are detected in Pax5(-) mutant cells at the early stage but not at the later stage as in DT40 cells.
+Electron microscopy revealed that dense cytoplasmic fractions probably due to artificially accumulated IgM H- and L-chains are detected in Pax5(-) mutant cells at the early stage but not at the later stage as in DT40 cells.
 Immuno-electron microscopy using the IgM H-chain antibody showed that the immunoglobulin proteins are surely accumulated at the early stage, and thereafter most of them disappear at the later stage as in DT40 cells.
-Together, these results indicated not only that IgM H- and L-chains are dramatically and considerably accumulated at the early stage in Pax5(-) mutants, but also that these accumulated immunoglobulin proteins are rapidly reduced during cultivation and finally at the later stage reach comparable levels as in DT40 cells.
-Microscopy showed that Pax5(-) mutants are observed to be the dispersive form at both the early and later stages, similar to that of DT40 cells (Fig. 6).
-Such a morphological property of Pax5(-) mutants and its changing pattern are clearly different from those of HDAC2(-/-) mutants [96, 99] as will be discussed later.
-RT-PCR using primers IgM Hc and IgM Hs revealed that the whole and secreted forms of IgM H-chain mRNA are dramatically elevated at the first (~4 days) stage (prior to the early stage) in Pax5(-) mutants, and thereafter rapidly reduced through the early and middle stages and finally at the later stage reach almost the same levels as in DT40 cells (Fig. 7).
-On the other hand, RT-PCR using primers IgM Hm and IgM L showed that the membrane-bound form of IgM H-chain mRNA and IgM L-chain mRNA are considerably increased at the first stage, and thereafter slowly decreased through the early and middle stages and at the later stage reach almost the same levels as in DT40 cells.
-RT-PCR, using appropriate primers specific for various genes encoding chromatin-modifying enzymes and transcription factors, showed not only that PCAF and HDAC9 mRNA levels are gradually elevated through the first, early and middle stages and at the later stage reach almost plateau levels, but also that the mRNA level of HDAC7 moderately changes during cultivation.
+Together, these results indicated not only that IgM H- and L-chains are dramatically and considerably accumulated at the early stage in Pax5(-) mutants, but also that these accumulated immunoglobulin proteins are rapidly reduced during cultivation and finally at the later stage reached comparable levels as in DT40 cells.
+Furthermore, RT-PCR using primers IgM Hc and IgM Hs revealed that the whole and secreted forms of IgM H-chain mRNA are dramatically elevated at the first (~4 days) stage (prior to the early stage) in Pax5(-) mutants, and thereafter rapidly reduced through the early and middle stages and finally at the later stage reached almost the same levels as in DT40 cells (Fig. 6).
+On the other hand, RT-PCR using primers IgM Hm and IgM L showed that the membrane-bound form of IgM H-chain mRNA and IgM L-chain mRNA are considerably increased at the first stage, and thereafter slowly decreased through the early and middle stages and at the later stage reached almost the same levels as in DT40 cells.

+Interestingly, RT-PCR, using appropriate primers specific for various genes encoding chromatin-modifying enzymes and transcription factors, showed not only that PCAF and HDAC9 mRNA levels are gradually elevated through the first, early and middle stages and at the later stage reached almost plateau levels, but also that the mRNA level of HDAC7 moderately changes during cultivation (Fig. 7).
 In addition, Aiolos and OBF1 mRNA levels are gradually reduced from the first through the early to middle stages and become undetectable at the later stage.
-Ikaros and E2A mRNA levels are drastically elevated at the first stage, and thereafter gradually and certainly decreased through the early to middle stages and at the later stage reach almost the same levels as in DT40 cells.
+Ikaros and E2A mRNA levels are drastically elevated at the first stage, and thereafter gradually and certainly decreased through the early to middle stages and at the later stage reached almost the same levels as in DT40 cells.
 The EBF1 mRNA level is completely reduced at the first stage and remains unchanged at an undetectable level during cultivation.
-The PU.1 mRNA level is obviously reduced at the first stage, and thereafter gradually elevated during cultivation and at the later stage reach almost the same level as in DT40 cells.
+The PU.1 mRNA level is obviously reduced at the first stage, and thereafter gradually elevated during cultivation and at the later stage reached almost the same level as in DT40 cells.